|

 must change.
 The increasing of the use of personnel-and education plans and the improving

 of their contents through joint preparation must be established as a general aim.
-In the labour market settlements, the working groups "

 the developing of vocational know-how " and " recommendations for promoting